Which Cases Does Kids First Accept?

 Kids First provides representation to children in cases that fit the following criteria:

-Child resides in Linn, Johnson, or Polk County or the following Dallas County areas: West Des Moines, Urbandale, Clive, Grimes, Waukee, and Dallas Center (when resources are available, Kids First accepts child clients who live in Benton, Iowa, or Jones County)
+- Child resides in Linn or Johnson County (when resources are available, Kids First accepts child clients who live in Benton, Iowa, or Jones County)

 Kids First can only meet with a child after a judge has appointed Kids First on a case.
 Either parent can ask the court to appoint Kids First after calling our office.
 Judges can also appoint Kids First on their own initiative out of concern for the children in contentious cases.